 Retired couple housesits: Cave homes to Cathedrals

-Three years ago, when Mary and her husband Ray were called in last-minute by their friends to housesit in Spain, they had no idea what to expect.
+Three years ago, when Mary and her husband Ray a retired couple were called in last-minute by their friends to housesit in Spain, they had no idea what to expect.
 Now with 7 housesits completed, and 3 more with HouseSitMatch coming up this year, this retired couple share what they’ve learnt.

 The Real Spain: Mi casa es su casa

 Mary and Ray started in southern Spain, about 2 hours from Alicante.
 The house was a traditional Spanish casa in beautiful surroundings.
 This lovely home came with its very own orchard, complete with luscious lemon and orange trees, for which Spain is famed.
 With only one friendly Labrador to look after, this was definitely a fuss-free housesit.
 Perfect for a retired couple who wanted a break!

 Were there any problems with the language barrier?
 Although neither could speak Spanish, Mary and Ray didn’t face any problems in getting by.
 They took language classes which helped picking up some handy phrases.

 Although Mary did note that the Spanish accents change with every mile you move along the coastline, which made it a little bit trickier to understand everything which was being said!

 Enjoying the Mediterranean

 The housesit sounds idyllic so it must have been tricky to leave.
 However, Mary said that they made sure they took day trips and went exploring along the stunning Mediterranean coastline.

 With the kind use of their host’s car, they used local recommendations, discovering magnificent cathedrals, to the architectural wonders of cave houses.
 All of course along a backdrop of near-perfect sunny weather!